CHAPTER 216C. ENERGY PLANNING AND CONSERVATION

 (a) There is established the position of reliability

-administrator in the Department of Commerce.
+administrator in the Public Utilities Commission.
 The administrator shall act as a source of

-independent expertise and a technical advisor to the commissioner, the commission and the public
+independent expertise and a technical advisor to the commission and the public on issues related

-on issues related to the reliability of the electric system.
-In conducting its work, the administrator
+to the reliability of the electric system.
+In conducting its work, the administrator shall provide

-shall provide assistance to the commissioner in administering and implementing the department's
+assistance to the commission in administering and implementing the commission's duties under

 (1) model and monitor the use and operation of the energy infrastructure in the state, including